Exergist/BigKNOB/README.md

 ![image](https://user-images.githubusercontent.com/31357974/120911848-11029f80-c650-11eb-8896-d142378cb411.png)
 ## What Is This?
 This project includes:
-1. QMK files for various keymaps for the [BigKNOB](https://www.etsy.com/listing/811162898/bigknob-customizable-programmable-usb-c) (v2) macropad controller with RGB LED key switches.
+1. QMK files for various keymaps for the [BigKNOB](https://www.etsy.com/listing/811162898/bigknob-customizable-programmable-usb-c) (v2) macropad controller, which includes RGB LED key switches and an indented encoder.
 2. C# source for application enabling bidirectional communication between BigKNOB and the host computer.

 ## Key Maps